-- O.INSTAL Those responsible for the TOE must ensure that the TOE is delivered, installed, managed, and operated in a manner which is consistent with IT security. - O. PHYCAL Those responsible for the TOE must ensure that those parts of the TOE critical to security policy are protected from any physical attack. - O.CREDEN Those responsible for the TOE must ensure that all access credentials are protected by the users in a manner which is consistent with IT security. - O.PERSON Personnel working as authorized administrators shall be carefully selected and trained for proper operation of the Scanner. - O.INTROP The TOE is interoperable with the IT System it monitors and other IDS components within its IDS.
+- O.INSTAL Those responsible for the TOE must ensure that the TOE is delivered, installed, managed, and operated in a manner which is consistent with IT security. - O. PHYCAL Those responsible for the TOE must ensure that those parts of the TOE critical to security policy are protected from any physical attack. - O.CREDEN Those responsible for the TOE must ensure that all access credentials are protected by the users in a manner which is consistent with IT security. - O.PERSON Personnel working as authorized administrators shall be carefully selected and trained for proper operation of the System. - O.INTROP The TOE is interoperable with the IT System it monitors.